 The honest answer is that it is moderately challenging, yet it is the elevation that makes it tough, not the land as such.

 You do not need climbing skills.
 It is a footpath all the way along.
 But expect to walk approximately 5-7 hours a day on rough, rocky surfaces for almost two weeks.
-You will feel it in your legs, and even more in your lungs, higher up to 4,000 and above, which is when the air becomes very thin.
+You will feel it in your legs, and even more in your lungs, up to 4,000 and above, which is when the air becomes very thin.

 The cumulative fatigue is what first-timers tend to underestimate.
 Single days do not necessarily come in extreme forms.
 It’s the back-to-back nature of them at increasing altitude that builds up.
 This is precisely the reason why the acclimatization days in Namche Bazaar and Dingboche are not negotiable.

-Fitness is important but so is mental resilience.
+Fitness is important, but so is mental resilience.
 Somewhere around Lobuche or Gorak Shep will be a hard day.
 That’s normal.
 Plod through it slowly, and everything falls into place when you are on Kala Patthar with the sunrise striking Everest.

 Accommodation on the trail

-The lack of comfort in teahouses is compensated by the atmosphere.
+The lack of comfort in teahouses is compensated for by the atmosphere.
 In the dining rooms, the trekkers of various nationalities will be seated at the same table at the end of each day, where they will share stories and warm up with ginger tea and dal bhat.
 The atmosphere feels very social and very sincerely warm in a manner none of the hotels would have been able to duplicate.

 There is variation in quality on the route.
 The coziest options are at Namche Bazaar.
 Farther north, living is more primitive, and food costs more since all is brought up the mountain by porter or yak.